stefichjo/speranto/ghermanaj/en-prononco.md

 | | |

 Notes:
-The `ɛ` "dress" vowel and the onset of the `eɪ` "face" diphthong can be raised and lowered back to the middle of the vowel space, yielding `e̞` "dress" and `e̞j` "face".
+The `ɛ` "dress" vowel and the onset of the `eɪ` "face" diphthong can be raised and lowered back to the middle of the vowel space, resulting in `e̞` "dress" and `e̞j` "face".
 Notice that the offset of the `e̞j` "face" diphthong has become the fully closed `j`-glide.
-Analogously, the `ɔ` "lot" vowel and the onset of the `oʊ` "goat" diphthong are raised and lowered, yielding `o̞` "lot" and `o̞w` "goat".
+Similarly, the `ɔ` "lot" vowel and the onset of the `oʊ` "goat" diphthong are raised and lowered, resulting in `o̞` "lot" and `o̞w` "goat".

 <!--v-->